-Their ability to withstanc momentary overloads of as much as 600% and their unconditional guarantee against premature failures due to gas released internally are two potent reasons why they are today first choice of the leading electronic er gineers Follow the leaders to throughout the world.
+All through the development of radic communications you II find the mark of the radio amateur.
+His desize to accomplish the seemingly impossible and the rough treatment he gave his "nam rig" helped create and develop better radio technique.
+Thus the radio amateur is directly responsible for much of the superior radio and electronic equipment being used by the military services today.
+Eimac tubes, created and developed in the great amateur testing ground are a good example.
+They had to possess superior performance capabilities in order to become first choice of the leading radio amateurs.
+Their ability to withstand momentary overloads of as much as 600% and their unconditional guarantee against premature failures due to gas released internally are two potent reasons why they are today first choice of the leading electronic engineers throughout the world.
 Today the radio amateur is off the air as an amateur but he's still in radio as a professional.
-And wherever he is ... in the army, navy and marine corps...ir. the great electronic laboratories and factories ... he's still using Eimac tubes.
+And wherever he is... in the army, navy and marine corps... in the great electronic laboratories and factories ... he's still using Eimac tubes.

 EITEL-McCULLOUGH, Inc., SAN BRUNO, CALIF.

-Pants at: Salt Lake City, Utah and San Eruno California Export Agents: FRAZAR & HANSEN, 301 Gay Street, San Francisco, California U.S. A. Eimac 250T New Products [Continued from page 48] excess of those required to damage instrument steel pivots.
+Plants at: Salt Lake City, Utah and San Bruno, California Export Agents : FRAZAR & HANSEN, 301 Clay Street, San Francisco, California, U.S. A.

+748 New Products [Continued from page IN] excess of those required to damage instrument steel pivots.
 This is because the glass jewels are specially designed for this application.
 Following inspection and before shipment, all jewels are cleaned in three positions in a special watch-cleaning machine and spun dry for five minutes between each position.
 Two sizes of glass vee jewels are now available; diameters of 0.051 and 0.076 inch.
 General Electric is an approved source of supply-Navy Department, Bureau of Aeronautics.

-Publication GEA-4134, available from General Electric at Schenectady, gives specifications and ordering information together with suggestions for press setting the iewels.
+Publication GEA-4134, available from General Electric at Schenectady, gives specifications and ordering information together with suggestions for press setting the jewels.
 G.E.
 "LECTROFILM" Lectrofilm, a new synthetic dielectric material for capacitors, developed after several years of General Electric laboratory research, and made of materials available in the United States, has been announced by the Company.
-Lectrofilm, the development of which was hastened by the growing shortage of high-grade mica, can be best applied to the manufacture of most radio-frequency, blocking and by-pass, fixed capacitors used in communications and other electronic equipment.
-The new product has a greater combination of desirable properties than was previously available in any one dielectric material.
-It is available in both rolls and sheets and can be used in present capacitor production lines with very little change in equipment or method of manufacture.
+Lectrofilm, the development of which was hastened by the growing shortage of high-grade mica, can be best applied to the manufacture of most radio-trequency, very little change in equipment or method of manufacture.